Next-Generation Reservoir Computing for Dynamical Inference: Introduction

 When using NGRC a challenge remains to design a feature projection algorithm that is independent of the observation dimension, and the desired number of final features.
 For example, suppose the observation is $N$-dimensional with a time-embedding of $H$ steps.
 The dimension of the input to the reservoir is then $NH$.
 Further, suppose we use a feature expansion built on pair-wise combinations, we end up with $(NH)^2$ features.
 It is desirable that changing the observation dimension, $NH$, does not require changing the reservoir dimension $M$, i.e., the method is \emph{scalable}.

 Our work adopts the next-generation reservoir computing framework with an emphasis on scalability and interpretability.
 In particular, we introduce a pseudorandom nonlinear projection of time-delay embedded input as a simple and dimension-independent alternative to the polynomial-based projections used previously.
 This projection maintains flexibility across different system sizes while avoiding the need to manage opaque internal reservoir states.
 The approach is illustrated on benchmark tasks such as attractor reconstruction, bifurcation diagram estimation, and phase recovery, showing stable long rollouts and robustness to partial or noisy data.
-We further explore asymptotic phase estimation, which to our knowledge has not yet been demonstrated in this context.
+We also include an exploratory demonstration of asymptotic phase estimation using NGRC.

 The remainder of this paper is structured as follows.
 In Sec.~\ref{sec:review}, we briefly review classical RC and NGRC approaches.
 Sec.~\ref{sec:methods} explains our methods and introduces the projection method used to lift the input into a high-dimensional space (Sec.~\ref{sec:projection}), followed by details on training the linear model (Sec.~\ref{sec:optimization}) and tracking prediction errors (Sec.~\ref{sec:errors}).
 In Sec.~\ref{sec:examples} we present three example applications to demonstrate the method’s capabilities: the reconstruction of a chaotic attractor, the estimation of a bifurcation diagram, and the recovery of asymptotic phases of an oscillatory process.
 Finally, we close with a discussion of the implications and limitations of our approach in Sec.~\ref{sec:discussion}.